Spacecraft & Subsystems

-miniaturised sensor for use in the detection of gamma-rays from both cosmic and atmospheric phenomena.
-The sensor is called a silicon photomultiplier (SiPM) and has been developed by SensL in Co.
+The first payload element is called the ‘Gamma-ray Module’, or ‘GMOD’.
+It is a miniaturised sensor for use in the detection of gamma-rays from both cosmic and atmospheric phenomena.
+The sensor used is a silicon photomultiplier (SiPM) and was developed by SensL in Co.
 Cork.
-The Silicon Photomultiplier has the potential to revolutionise in-situ and remote sensing of gamma-rays in space by removing the need for conventional photomultiplier tubes that are typically very bulky, fragile and require
+This sensor has the potential to revolutionise in-situ and remote sensing of gamma-rays in space by removing the need for conventional photomultiplier tubes that are typically very bulky, fragile and require high voltages to operate.

 A novel attitude control system developed by the Dynamics and Control Group in the UCD School of Mechanical and Materials Engineering is being implemented as an on-board software experiment.
 A spacecraft's "attitude" is its orientation in space.
 In this case it will use the Earth's magnetic field to turn itself in any desired direction.
 The UCD control technique is called "Wave-Based Control" (WBC).
 EIRSAT-1 will use a standard control system initially.
 At some time into the mission, in response to an instruction from Earth, the on-board computer will start using WBC to control the satellite's attitude, thereby evaluating its performance and qualifying WBC for space flight.